8 min read

 Egypt aint easy travel, and it is sure to test even the most seasoned explorers, yet, when tasted sincerely and with curiosity and respect, it is an experience that never leaves you.

-A deeply enriching portal into the mysterious recesses of human civilisation.
+A deeply enriching portal into the mysterious recesses of human civilization.

 Drink the local coffee, accept the offer to hit a shisha with old men when it presents itself down seedy back alleys, and lean into the chaos.

-Egypt is, in many ways, a dichotomy, but it doesn't need to be analysed, explained, only felt.
+Egypt is, in many ways, a dichotomy, but it doesn't need to be analyzed, explained, only felt.

 🏴☠️